MacheteBang/MealPoker/README.md

 ## Tools
 - **Bruno**: Used for testing and debugging RESTful APIs by sending HTTP requests and inspecting responses.
 More information can be found at [usebruno.com](https://usebruno.com).

+## Inspiration

+This project was inspired by various patterns and practices from the community.
+If you find it useful, consider giving them a star on GitHub!
+- The BFFE pattern from the [BlazorOAuth](https://github.com/TDMR87/BlazorOAuth) repository helped me to understand how to use and external OIDC (specifically Google) with Blazor.